Umairican/NLP-Binary-Classification-reddit-Project/README.md

 Can my model tell if these are wonderful life pro tips, or shitty life pro tips?

+The baseline for comparison with my models is simple, since this is a binary classification project: can my model outperform the age-old decision metric of flipping a coin?

 ### Executive Summary

+This project explores using different Natural Language Processing models to attempt a binary classification of the age-old question, "which subreddit is this coming from?"

+For those of you who don't know, reddit(include link here)

 Some words about this project go here.